Himitsu no AiPri: Luminous Flora

 The mysterious princess of the palace that suddenly appeared in AiPri Verse.
 Together with her Imuu butler Shitsumuu she judges and organise the AiPri Contest.
 They seem to be the only ones who know the secret behind the Buzzlume transformations.
+Later, she befriends Tsumugi and together, they create a unit named Luminous Flora.
+In episode 88, it turns out that Ring is actually Wako, a clumsy teacher at Paradise Academy who is often seen at the library.
+She is also teacher Shoma's younger sister and Mitsuki's childhood friend, whom she, as Ring, gave her wings.

-Her theme color is eternal white, and her preferred brand is Princess Ring.
+As Ring, her theme color is eternal white, and her preferred brand is Princess Ring.